 You can use the “Hide” button to remove anything from the Governable Items page that you don’t intend to govern (and you can use the “Visibility” filter to find previously-hidden items that you decide to govern).

-Models can only be governed if their parent Project is also governed.
-So if you choose to govern a Model that is part of an ungoverned Project, the “Governable items” page will alert you and will automatically govern the parent Project as well as the selected Model.
+Models can only be governed if their parent project is also governed.
+Therefore, if you choose to govern a model that is part of an ungoverned project, the “Governable items” page will alert you and will automatically govern the parent project as well as the selected model.

-If you decide to govern a Model, then all Saved Model Versions within that Model will automatically be governed as well
+If you decide to govern a model, then all model versions within that model will automatically be governed as well.

-They do not appear in the “Governable items” but are automatically governed when you choose to govern the parent Model.
+Model versions do not appear in the “Governable items” page, but they are automatically governed when you choose to govern the parent model.